Pre-K through Fifth Grade Data Resources Glossary

 Performance Tasks

-A performance task is a way for students to show what they know and what they can do by creating a product and/or sharing their best thinking to demonstrate learning.
-It can also give students an opportunity to show why and how the learning applies to their world.
+Performance tasks are a way for students to show what they know and what they can do by creating a product and/or sharing their best thinking to demonstrate learning.
+They can also give students an opportunity to show why and how what they've learned applies to their world.

 Teacher-created Assessments